nerfqxx/wowqxweb3/README.md

 FlameCMS is a *MMORPG* Framework based in PHP & HTML.

-It is a newly made from scratch Content Management System so that the members can register and manage their accounts and so that they Administrator can administer his Site with ease.
+It is a newly made from scratch Content Management SISTEMA so that the members can register and manage their accounts and so that they Administrator can administer his Site with ease.
 It is based on the code of the previous project with extensive changes over time